The 7 Best Cooling Pillows for Night Sweats (Tested)

 The Purple Harmony Pillow completely bypasses heat-trapping foam by combining a Talalay latex core with a surrounding layer of Purple’s proprietary GelFlex Grid.
 During our thermal tests, this structural combination maintained a surface temperature 4.5 degrees cooler than standard memory foam after an hour of continuous use.
 The geometric grid creates thousands of open air channels, allowing absolute airflow while instantly adapting to the weight of your head.
 It comes in three distinct loft options (5.5, 6.5, and 7.5 inches), making it highly versatile for back, side, and stomach sleepers.
 The moisture-wicking nylon-blend mesh cover stretches perfectly over the grid without inhibiting the cooling effect.

-The bouncy, responsive feel of latex and the polymer grid might take a few nights to get used to if you prefer the sinking sensation of traditional memory foam.
+After 6 weeks of daily use, the grid refused to flatten or degrade, maintaining its exact original height.
+The bouncy, responsive feel of latex and the polymer grid takes a few nights of adjustment if you prefer the sinking sensation of traditional memory foam.
 However, for pure temperature regulation and zero heat retention, this design remains unmatched in our lab.
-The premium price tag is fully justified by the durability of the grid, which refuses to flatten or degrade over years of nightly use.

 2. Coop Sleep Goods Eden Cool+ Pillow